anti-mony/AdvanceDBMS/src/TwoPhaseLock/README.md

 The input is the file which has each line as a single transaction operation.
 The opssible operations are: b(begin transaction), r(read item) and e(end transation).
 Each operation will be followed by an integer transaction id and data item between parentheses.

+The input file contains list of transactions,possible operations are:
+		 b (begin transaction), r (read item), w (write item), e (end transaction). of the form ' r1(X) ' where 1 is the transactionID, X is item name

  Usage

 Add he set of transactions to the file "transactions.txt", in the source directory.